 Whole-wheat Vegan Challah Bread: Eggless Bliss

-- Mix the yeast and the warm water in a mixing bowl and leave alone for five minutes to ensure the yeast is alive.
-If it froths and bubbles , it is!
+- Mix the yeast and the warm water in a mixing bowl and leave alone for five minutes to ensure the yeast is alive and frothing.

-- Knead on medium low speed in a stand mixer for about 5 minutes or about 10 minutes by hand.
+- Add the flaxmeal mixture, the two vegetable oil, sugar and salt.
+Mix until blended, then add the flours.
+Knead on medium low speed in a stand mixer for 5 minutes or about 10 minutes by hand.
 The dough should be elastic and smooth.

 - Punch down the dough, knead a bit, and then refrigerate for about 4-5 hours until the dough has doubled.